-The next section - "UNHCR's Operations" - describes UNHCR's activities in 17 sub-regions, each introduced in a Regional Overview, followed by country chapters for those countries with budgets in excess of USD 5 million.
+"UNHCR's Operations" - describes UNHCR's activities in 17 sub-regions, each introduced in a regional overview, followed by country chapters for those countries with budgets in excess of USD 5 million.

 The Regional Overviews summarise developments affecting refugees and other persons of concern to the Office, and highlight challenges as well as progress made in finding solutions to their plight.
-The overview contains a short account of operations by country, especially those not covered in separate chapters - with the main emphasis on activities under UNHCR's Annual Programme Budget.
-The Regional Overviews end with a table showing all contributions received for and earmarked to the sub-region and the countries, as well as a table with the revised budgets and expenditure of all country programmes in the sub-region.
+The overview contains a short account of operations by country, especially those countries not covered in separate chapters.
+The Regional Overviews end with a table presenting all contributions received for, and earmarked to the sub-region, and the countries in that sub-region.
+A second table shows the budget and expenditure table of all country programmes in the sub-region.

-Country Operations cover all activities carried out in a country (both AB and SB), with the aim of giving a complete picture of operations in that country.
+The Country Chapters cover all activities carried out in a country (both AB and SB), with the aim of giving a complete picture of operations in that country.
+The country chapters end with a consolidated financial report under AB (and SB where relevant).

-When a Supplementary Programme contained activities in more than one country for a particular population of concern to the Office (for instance: the Supplementary Programme for Sierra Leonean Refugees and Returnees covered needs in Sierra Leone as well as other countries in the sub-region, e.g. Guinea and Liberia), reporting on the SB, including the financial details, is found in the respective country chapters.
+When a Supplementary Programme has contained activities in more than one country for a particular population of concern to the Office (for instance: the Supplementary Programme for Emergency Assistance to Liberian Refugees covered needs in Sierra Leone, as well as in other countries in the sub-region, e.g. Guinea and Liberia), reporting on the SB, including the financial details, is found in the respective country chapters.